Aimee Kim, M.Ed.

 MEET THE FOUNDER

-Aimee brings over 15 years of experience in teaching and advising students, from middle school through post-college.
-Before founding Kai Prep, she taught mathematics in Baltimore City Public Schools and has extensive experience teaching English—covering SAT and TOEFL preparation, as well as academic and business reading and writing.
+Aimee brings over 15 years of experience in teaching and advising students.
+Before founding Kai Prep, she taught mathematics in Baltimore City Public Schools and developed a strong record of success in SAT preparation and college essay coaching, combining rigorous instruction with personalized support.

-Currently, Aimee serves as the Assistant Director of Academic Advising at Johns Hopkins University, where she primarily advises pre-med students while also supporting students across a wide range of majors.
-She is pursuing her Ph.D. in Higher Education Policy at the University of Michigan, focusing her research on how academic support services can close achievement gaps and improve student outcomes.
+Currently, Aimee serves as the Assistant Director of Academic Advising at Johns Hopkins University, where she supports pre-med and high-achieving students across diverse majors.
+She is also pursuing her Ph.D. in Higher Education Policy at the University of Michigan, researching how academic support services can close achievement gaps and promote student success.

 Trilingual in English, Korean, and Mandarin Chinese, Aimee enjoys connecting with students and families in the language they feel most comfortable using.
+Aimee is a certified teacher in the state of Maryland in English and math.
 Outside of work, she loves exploring local parks and community events with her husband and their two young daughters.

 EDUCATION